jlaumon/blog/content/post/mike-actons-dod-workshop-2015.md

 memory in the end.
 But that may still be worth it if you consider [post-transform vertex cache](https://www.opengl.org/wiki/Post_Transform_Cache).

 So, is it worth it?
 Do you have lots of duplicates in your case?
 Are they close enough to fit in the post-transform vertex cache of your target platform?
-That's the questions you should ask yourself, and now you also know how to answer them :)
+These are the questions you should ask yourself, and now you also know how to answer them :)